-Senior Java Developer - Sandton - up to R900k PA at e-Merge IT Recruitment - Gauteng Johannesburg - IT-Online
+Senior Java Developer - Sandton - up to R900k PA at e-Merge IT RECRUITMENT - Gauteng Johannesburg - IT-Online

 - 5 – 7 years of Java experience and iOS project implementation.

-Reference Number for this position is MK53512 which is a Permanent position based in Sandton offering a cost to company salary of R900k PA negotiable on experience and ability.
+Reference Number for this position is MK53512 which is a Permanent position based in Johannesburg offering a cost to company salary of R900K PA negotiable on experience and ability.
 Contact Mojo on [Email Address Removed] or call him on [Phone Number Removed]; to discuss this and other opportunities.

 Are you ready for a change of scenery?
 The e-Merge IT recruitment is a specialist niche recruitment agency.
 We offer our candidates options so that we can successfully place the right developers with the right companies in the right roles.
 Check out the e-Merge website [URL Removed] for more great positions.